pizzapanther/pizzapanther.github.io/libs/quickq/README.md

 ## Limitations

 - Function arguments are converted to JSON so they must be JSON compatible.
 - Request time may be limited.
 If your webserver has a limitation on request time then that will also affect how long your tasks can execute since they are simply web requests.
+The request is also limited by the `QQ_REQUEST_TIMEOUT` setting.

 ## Additional Settings